-Why would a pregnant woman and her partner choose unassisted birth?
+Why would a pregnant woman and her partner choose unassisted or free birth?

 Why not have an experienced midwife there “just in case”?